yghlc/BigImageMapper/tutorial/Setting_running_on_ITSC.md

 #### Step 2: install dependencies
 We create a folder named "packages" under the home folder.
-Because ITSC uses the group information to manage the storage, to reduce the storage of home folder, we change the group infomation to "LinLiu".
+Because ITSC uses the group information to manage the storage, to reduce the storage of home folder, we change the group information to "LinLiu".
 As the following commands:

     mkdir packages
     chgrp -R LinLiu packages